caoyuan0816/BiDirectionalSearch/README.md

 - Yiting Lin
 ## Introduction
 - We have implemented bi-directional search describe in the following paper: “Bidirectional Search That Is Guaranteed to Meet in the Middle”, Robert C. Holte, Ariel Felner,Guni Sharon, Nathan R. Sturtevant, AAAI 2016.
-- We have applied your algorithm to the Rubik’s Cube problem.
+- We have applied our algorithm to the Rubik’s Cube problem.
 ## Compile and Install
 ### Prerequirement
 - Python